 But having a wide array of similar tree species also allows scientists to investigate how they are related and how they evolved, or which species may be most able to adapt to climate change.

 Breeders work with flowers, pollen, and seeds from a variety of species as they try to develop better trees.
 The Arboretum’s collections of elm species from Asia and Europe were crucial to developing hybrids that could resist Dutch elm disease.
 Now, with access to ash species from China, researchers are looking for species or possible hybrids that might resist the devastating emerald ash Borer.

 Trees only are added to the collections if their origin and native habitat are carefully documented.
 Knowing where a tree came from is crucial to understanding both its evolution and its potential.

 Some of the core collections of the Arboretum have special recognition from the North American Plant Collections Consortium (NAPCC), through which public gardens collaborate to conserve plants from around the world by giving them a safe place to live.
-The Arboretum’s collections of oaks, elms, maples, magnolias, and crabapples are recognized by the NAPCC, with lindens soon to join the list.
+The Arboretum’s collections of oaks, elms, maples, magnolias, lindens and crabapples are recognized by the NAPCC.

 As lovely and enjoyable as the Arboretum is for its human visitors, above all it is a safe home for its trees.